mineselectroweakgroup/Database_Extraction_Tool/README.md

 2. Produce plots of nuclear states with beta decay data.
 3. Produce a mass parabola for a given A value.

+### How to get this program:
+1. Download the program from the GitHub page or use

 ### How to run this program:
 1. Run the `USE_THIS.py` script.